Privacy.

 Who can see what

-The list link is the access control.
-Anyone with the link can view the list.
-Anyone with the edit code can edit it.
+The links are the access control.
+Anyone with the list link can view it.
+Anyone with the edit link can edit it.
 List contents stay between you and whoever you choose to send the link to — there's no buyer for them and no third party in the loop.

 List pages carry noindex, nofollow and Referrer-Policy: no-referrer so the link doesn't leak to fonts, analytics, or any third-party request the browser makes.